 - And ultimately, it supports you in becoming a more efficient planning team.

-In a nutshell, workforce management can pay into three high-level business advantages:
+In a nutshell, contact center workforce management can pay into three high-level business advantages:

 - Consistently high standard of customer service

 - Maximized schedule efficiency and consequently lower labor costs